nens/threedi-docs/source/i_running_a_simulation.rst

 - The time units in the CSV file must match the time units chosen in the user interface.
 The default is minutes (mins), because this is the time unit that is used in the 3Di spatialite

+- The units of the values depend on how this has been defined when the substance was created; see :ref:`simulation_wizard_substances`

 .. _dry_weather_flow: